Update - 30/10/2020

 View the Project

-You can view the EES, draft Planning Scheme Amendment and any related documents free of charge on the Yan Yean Road Upgrade webpage.
+You can view the EES, draft Planning Scheme Amendment and any related documents on the Yan Yean Road Upgrade webpage.

-The project will be on public exhibition between Monday 31 August to 5.00pm Friday 9 October 2020.
-Submissions are invited during this time and should be made on the submission form below.
+The project was on public exhibition between Monday 31 August to 5.00pm Friday 9 October 2020.
+You can view the submissions received below:

 Directions Hearing and Public Hearing

-The Public Hearing will be held in the week commencing 30 November 2020 and run for two weeks.
+The Public Hearing will be conducted by video conference using Zoom in the week commencing 30 November 2020 and run until 16 December 2020.

-A timetable for the Public Hearing will be published after the Directions Hearing.
 The purpose of the Public Hearing is to give people an opportunity to speak in support of their written submission.
-The Public Hearing is open for anyone to attend.

 Privacy and Intellectual Property